papyros/papyros-shell/README.md

     greenisland --shell io.papyros.shell

-Or as from a virtual terminal as a full Wayland compositor:
+Or from a virtual terminal as a full Wayland compositor:

     greenisland --platform eglfs --shell io.papyros.shell